Didomi - Developers documentation

 Only triggers when GDPR is active with a pop-in notice

-Triggered when the user clicks on the backdrop of a pop-in notice.
+Triggered when the user has clicked on the backdrop of a pop-in notice.
 This event only gets fired when a consent notice of type pop-in is displayed.

 Listener parameters